 How Much Does Blepharoplasty Cost in San Jose?

 Mittelman Plastic Surgery aims to make eyelid surgery affordable to the residents of San Jose.
-We offer financing and take major credit cards, personal check, and cash as payment for blepharoplasty procedures.

 Harry Mittelman, MD, is recognized as a pioneer in facial plastic surgery.
 As a board-certified facial plastic surgeon, specializing in both surgical and non-surgical or non-invasive cosmetic surgery and plastic surgery procedures, Dr. Mittelman provides his patients with exceptional skills and results that last.
 For more information on blepharoplasty or to schedule a private consultation at Dr. Mittelman’s office, please contact us today.
 We serve the entire Southbay and Bay Area including Los Altos, Palo Alto, Menlo Park, Redwood City, Mountain View, San Mateo, San Jose, Santa Clara, Sunnyvale and the surrounding areas.